-A bloated stomach is caused from intestinal gas, which is a natural byproduct of digestion.
-Too much intestinal gas can create digestive disturbance, pressure, tightness and a full feeling.
+A bloated stomach is caused by the buildup of intestinal gas, which is a natural byproduct of digestion.
+Too much intestinal gas can create digestive disturbance, pressure, tightness, and a full feeling.
 Those with food sensitivities and gastrointestinal issues are more likely to experience bloating.

 How to Get Rid of a Bloated Stomach

 A bloated stomach can leave you feeling uncomfortable and unable to sleep.
-There are remedies that can help ease a gassy and bloated stomach, including prescription medication, over the counter (OTC) medication, and natural treatments.
+There are remedies that can help ease a gassy and bloated stomach.
+These can include prescription medication (for IBS or GERD), over-the-counter medication (like Simethicone or Lactase), and natural treatments (like ginger or cinnamon).
 Some therapies are more effective when targeting the issue on the spot, while other treatments are more useful for long-term relief.
-Those who suffer from IBS and other chronic conditions will need long-term solutions.
+Those who have IBS and other chronic conditions will need long-term solutions.

 Examples of Quick Remedies for a Bloated Stomach

-• In two controlled trials, peppermint oil noticeably reduced bloating and distention.
+• Peppermint Oil: According to older research, peppermint oil noticeably reduced bloating and distention compared to a placebo.
 Essential oils and herbs like peppermint are antispasmodics and can help your intestinal muscles relax so that you can pass gas more easily.

-• Herbal teas such as peppermint, fennel, lemon balm, chamomile, and ginger have an antispasmodic affect.
-Drink them after a meal, or sip throughout the day, to help better digest your food and remedy gas and bloating after a meal.
+• Herbal Tea: Herbal teas such as peppermint, fennel, chamomile, and ginger have an antispasmodic effect.
+Drink them after a meal or sip them throughout the day to help support digestion.

-• Dandelion tea has a wonderful bitter flavor like coffee, and it is a diuretic, so it will help to reduce water retention.
-It’s specifically good for women who suffer from cyclical bloating related to their periods.
+• Dandelion Tea: Dandelion tea has a wonderful bitter flavor like coffee, and it is a diuretic, meaning it can help your body get rid of excess water.

-• Magnesium oxide has been shown to help relieve constipation.
+• Magnesium Oxide: Magnesium oxide has been shown to help relieve constipation.
 Apart from having a natural laxative effect, magnesium also helps to relax the intestinal muscles and neutralize stomach acid.

-• Activated charcoal can be helpful for those who are looking for some quick relief.
-When activated charcoal comes into contact with stomach gas, it traps the gas molecules into tiny gaps found on the charcoal’s surface.
+• Activated Charcoal: There’s some evidence that activated charcoal can be helpful for those who are looking for some quick relief.
+When activated charcoal comes into contact with stomach gas, it traps the gas molecules in tiny gaps found on the charcoal’s surface.
 This essentially locks the gas away safely and allows it to be passed smoothly in a normal digestive process.

-• Simethicone, like Alka-Seltzer, is an anti-foaming agent that decreases inflammation and discomfort from bloating caused by gas.
+• Simethicone: Simethicone, like the brand name Alka-Seltzer, is an anti-foaming agent that may help alleviate bloating caused by gas.

 Long Term Remedies for Bloating

-• Turmeric from the curcumin longa plant has been shown to have a significant positive effect on abdominal pain and discomfort with IBS patients.
+• Tumeric, derived from the Curcumin longa plant, and its bioactive compound curcumin, have been shown to have a significant positive effect on abdominal pain and discomfort with IBS patients.

-• Castor oil can help control symptoms related to constipation and decrease bloating.
+• Castor oil, a vegetable oil made from castor beans, can be an effective laxative.
+Some research suggests it can control symptoms related to constipation and help decrease bloating.

-• Getting adequate exercise and gentle stretching before bed each night can help decrease stress and assist the digestive tract in processing the food.
+• Move your body.
+Getting adequate exercise and gently stretching can help decrease stress and assist the digestive tract in processing the food.

 Best Sleeping Positions for a Bloated Stomach

-Side sleeping is a great position to choose if you are suffering from stomach distress and bloating.
-Although there is little research to support the benefits of sleeping on one side vs another, a study from the Journal of Clinical Gastroenterology showed people with acid reflux issues had a higher incidence when they slept on the right side verses the left.
-However, people with congestive heart failure felt more comfortable when they slept on their right side because this position seems to reduce pressure on the heart muscles by creating more space in the chest cavity.
+Side sleeping is a great position to choose if you are experiencing from stomach distress and bloating.
+Although there is little research to support the benefits of sleeping on one side vs another, a study from the Journal of Clinical Gastroenterology showed people with acid reflux issues had a higher incidence when they slept on the right side versus the left.

 Left Side Sleeping

 Left side sleeping is often regarded as better for digestion and a bloated stomach.
 Gravity and physiology are both at play in this position, since the stomach is positioned on the left side of the body.
 Gravity can help waste move with greater ease through the digestive tract from the small intestine to the large intestine.
-This can help to ease discomfort from gas and bloating and other digestive discomforts.
+This can help to ease discomfort from gas, bloating, and other digestive discomforts.

 Side Sleeping with a Pillow Between the Legs